plasma-group/pigi/packages/docs/src/spec/src/03-client/synchronization.rst

 **********************
 Transactions are unique to a given deposit contract, but blocks are unique to a commitment contract.
 For each commitment contract the client is interested in, clients **SHOULD** watch for new blocks being published to Ethereum.

-It's important to note that, unlike in previous plasma constructions, there's no easy way for an operator to tell that a given address will be interested in a specific transaction.
-Instead, clients **SHOULD**, upon seeing the publication of a new block, send a `state query`_ to the operator for all state updates the client is interested in.
+It's important to note that, unlike in previous plasma constructions, there's no easy way for an aggregator to tell that a given address will be interested in a specific transaction.
+Instead, clients **SHOULD**, upon seeing the publication of a new block, send a `state query`_ to the aggregator for all state updates the client is interested in.

 For example, imagine we have a predicate that allows anyone to mutate a state object as long as they have the pre-image to some hash.
-Without the pre-image, the operator has no way to know which user "owns" that state object.
+Without the pre-image, the aggregator has no way to know which user "owns" that state object.
 A client would have to specifically form a query for all state objects that use that predicate and lock the state object with a specific hash.

 ..
 References